 * EtTuBrute: The way Sozin leaves Roku to die.
 It's even worse when moments earlier, Roku saved Sozin from dropping into lava.
 What an UngratefulBastard!

-* IShouldHaveDoneThisYearsAgo: Roku being too hesitant to kill Sozin resulted in the current situation the Gaang is in.
+* IShouldHaveDoneThisYearsAgo: Roku has come to have this sort of attitude about killing Sozin.
+Roku being too hesitant to kill Sozin resulted in the current situation the Gaang is in.

 * MissedHimByThatMuch: At one point while he's on a ship searching for the Avatar, Sozin's ship passes ''directly over'' the sphere of ice that Aang bent himself and Appa into.

-* NobodyPoops: Averted, while Aang is the spirit world, much to everyone else's discomfort.
+* NobodyPoops: Averted, it looks as if Aang is doing this while in the spirit world, much to everyone else's discomfort.

 * RedHerring: When Zuko read the note mentioning the history of his Great-Grandfather, he figured it would be about Sozin.
 It was really about Avatar Roku.